rschwietzke/jmh-C2-compile/README.md

 ### PrintCompilation

-Because it seems that the compiled code differs occasionally, we look at the compilation for that very method.
+Because it seems that the compiled code differs occasionally, we looked at the compilation for that very method.
 This screenshot shows four different captures (displayed using JITWatch).

 ![JITWatch compile stages](/assets/jitwatch-compile.png)

-There seem to be a pattern releated to the slowness, the C2 OSR compiler compiled it last.
+There seem to be a pattern related to the slowness, the C2 OSR compiler compiled it last.
+In all other cases, the performance was good.
+It is also clearly visible, that the outcome of the compile runs in regards to size, even when seeing the code results, is different.
+Therefore the data presented heavily drive the decisions made by the JIT.

-Because of that, we checked the resulting compiled code closer using what JITWatch tells us.
+Because of that, we inspected the resulting compiled code closer using what JITWatch tells us.

 ![JITWatch Triview](/assets/jitwatch-triview.png)

-When inspecting it closer, JITWatch already marks an area in read and tells us that this code owns four additional uncommon traps while the good version does not have these.
+JITWatch marks an area in red and tells us that this code owns four additional uncommon traps while the good code version does not have any of these.

 ![Added Traps](/assets/additional-traps.png)